-Every Monday and Wednesday our class meets in-person, on-campus for lecture, group work, and deeper conversations about the assigned topics.
+Every Monday and Wednesday our class will meet in-person, on-campus for lecture, group work, and deeper conversations about the assigned topics.
 For each week of the class there is one Learning module on Canvas.
-Each module starts with an "Overview and To do list" providing a detailed outline of what you need to complete with required class materials organized in the order they should be approached (i.e. readings, videos, additional activities, and assignments).
+Each module starts with an "Overview and To-do list" providing a detailed outline of what you need to complete with required class materials organized in the order they should be approached (i.e. readings, videos, additional activities, and assignments).
 Detailed Lesson objectives and assignment instructions are provided on Canvas within each module.
-Weekly Modules will open each Thursday.
+Weekly Modules will open each Monday for the following week.

 It is important to come to each face-to-face class with your online materials completed.
 Use the Lesson objectives provided in each Module to guide your approach to the materials and to fill out the Worksheet assignment before class each week.
-Students should bring their completed Worksheet to class each Wednesday as we will use this as the foundation of our class discussion and build on this material to turn in for class points.
+Students should bring their completed Worksheet to class each Monday and updated Worksheets each Wednesday as we will use this as the foundation of our class discussion and build on this material to turn in for class points.
 Students should also use the Lesson objectives as their study guide for each exam.
 Take detailed notes for each objective and use this information when you take your exam.
 Most weeks, students will also complete a Challenge assignment to practice what they learned and post their result (Canvas Discussion Board and as a fun option, Instagram) before Sunday, midnight.